CompanyOfCyclingKnights/companyofcyclingknights.github.io/about.markdown

 Having done a few endurance events in the past I was looking for something else to challenge myself.
 I tried to enter the London Marathon a few times, but failed to successfully obtain a place in the ballot.
 But when it comes to running, I perhaps have to admit that I don't really have the legs to do it.

 Ive always enjoyed riding, often out with family on a few leisure rides and the odd commute to work.
-So when I was asked if would consider joining up to do the John O Groats to Lands End…I quite surprised myself by saying yes.
+So when I was asked if would consider joining up to do the John O'Groats to Lands End…I quite surprised myself by saying yes.

 Despite the early morning rides, the hills and more hills I have really enjoyed the time in the saddle.
 The peace and quiet is a big draw, but not to sure how much of that will be present on the ride…!